hburns2/Desperately-Seeking-Standards/README.md

-# Desperately seeking standards: using text processing to save your eyesight
+# Desperately seeking standards: using text processing to save your time
 By [Halle Burns](https://orcid.org/0000-0003-2346-2876) and [Susan B. Wainscott](https://orcid.org/0000-0001-9994-0956)

 ## Purpose/Hypothesis